 A Franco-Flemish double-manual harpsichord, originally a 'transposing' harpsichord made in Antwerp in 1617 by an unknown maker.
 It was given a bass ravalement in Paris sometime between 1742 and 1750.
-Then, in 1750, it received a major alteration when it was given a bass ravalement and lavishly decorated by François Étienne Blanchet.
+Then, in 1750, it received a major alteration when it was given a bass ravalement and was lavishly decorated by François Étienne Blanchet.
 Later is was given a treble ravalement in 1786 by Jacques Barberini and Nicolas Hoffmann.

 for comparison with the decorations on the Franco-Flemish harpsichord.